 Making sure every scene has conflict is essential for making your story entertaining.
 If everybody in a scene is satisfied and has everything they want then there’s no point being there.
 That’s just characters living a life, it’s not characters living a story.
-So in every single scene, ask yourself what the characters in the at scene want.
+So in every single scene, ask yourself what the characters in the that scene want.
 What is the conflict, how is it moving the story forwards?

-A Slow Pace
+A Slow Story Pace

 For instance, imagine a character is walking past a river dreaming about their loved one who’s away at war.
-In that case, the pace would be slow.
+In that case, the story pace would be slow.
 Your character still wants something, to be together with their lover, but they’re not in a high stakes situation.

 To write this scene, you would take time to explore their interiority.
 They’d think about the sun on their skin, and wish their beloved was their to experience it too.
 Perhaps remember when they went swimming in the river together, thinking about the light on the water, the smell in the air.

 A slow paced scene explores all of those thoughts because there’s time.
 The conflict of your story is still active, but it’s not urgent.